1.35 kilometers - 20 minutes

 - The Islands located behind the Display Ponds are known as Goose Island.
 The islands are an ideal location for Canada Geese to nest as it is close to water and is undisturbed by humans.
 Every year approximately 250 nests can be found on the Islands.

 - The large building to the west is the Saskatchewan Centre of the Arts, built as a centennial project in 1967 for the Province of Saskatchewan and renamed the Conexus Arts Centre in 2006.
 It provides southern Saskatchewan with a versatile centre for cultural and theatrical productions.
 The cream colored Manitoba Tyndall stone accented by the dark brown Estevan Brick add interest to the exterior of the building.
 There are three main areas within the Conexus Arts Centre: Shirley Bell Theatre; Schumiatcher Theatre; and Doris Knight Hall.
 Shirley Bell Theatre has one of the largest stages in North America.
 It is equivalent in size to the Lincoln Centre in New York City and to the National Arts Centre in Ottawa.
-The Saskatchewan Centre the Arts was completed in 1970 and featured Bill Cosby as its opening act.
+The Saskatchewan Centre the Arts was completed in 1970.

 - The Pelican Island is a new island that was created with soil that was excavated during the lake deepening in 2004.
 The island is a good location to spot pelicans, terns, gulls, and many other waterfowl.